Welcome & Overview

 Account: Expenses: Marketplace Fees · Tax: No Tax · Amount: negative

 No GST liability entry required.
+Walmart Clearing account should zero out.

 Shopify Web Sales — GetToner.ca